Sanaxen/predictive_maintenance/README.md

 $`\acute{RUL} =\Large \frac{ log(\frac{𝑡ℎ𝑟𝑒𝑠ℎ𝑜𝑙𝑑 - c}{a})}{b} - d `$

-Inverse scaling from the estimated model to the RUL obtained from the inverse model yields the correct RUL.
+Inverse scaling to the RUL obtained from the estimated model yields the correct RUL.

 $`RUL = fit\_start\_index + \acute{RUL} *t\_scale *delta\_index`$

-Also, since the input data is subjected to moving average smoothing, the data interval is also transformed.
+Since the input data is moving-average smoothed, the data interval is also expanded, and one line after moving-average smoothing is not one line of the actual input data.
-Therefore, it is necessary to apply delta_index to the actual input data to convert it to the number of rows.
+Therefore, it is necessary to apply delta_index to convert it to the number of rows for the input data.

+After this conversion process, the RUL is converted to the number of rows for the input data.

+To match this to the actual time, it must be scaled to the time interval of the input data.

+$`RUL = RUL*delta\_time [time\ of\ unit]`$

+If the elapsed time from **fit_start_time** is **t**, RUL can be calculated as follows
+$`RUL = RUL*delta\_time [time\ of\ unit]  - t [time\ of\ unit]`$

 ---
 ## References